 The Museum is committed to accessibility for all visitors.
 For general access information, call 617-267-9300, or e-mail email@example.com.
 For program information, call 617-369-3189.
 For more information about website accessibility, see Website Accessibility Statement.

 Parking and Entrances

-The Huntington Entrance (465 Huntington Avenue) and the State Street Corporation Fenway Entrance (200 The Fenway) are accessible with a drop-off area in front, and ramps to the left and right of the stairs.
-All entrances are equipped with power-assist doors.
+The Huntington Entrance (465 Huntington Avenue) is the current main entrance.
+The entrance is accessible with a drop-off area in front, and ramps to the left and right of the stairs.
+It is equipped with power-assist doors.

 The MFA also welcomes your personal walkers, wheelchairs, and scooters.

 Personal care attendants are admitted free of charge.

 The MFA welcomes service dogs.